ssimonoff/TriOS/ReadMe.txt

 random numbers (OSCipher, OSRandom), UTF16 wide to/from byte UTF8 text conversion (OSWideUTF8), serial port I/O (OSComPort), TCP or UDP sockets (OSConnect, OSConSend, OSConRecv).
-There are also some common Windows dialog handlers not yet available from Linux.
-Some low level functions are optionally implemented in assembly for speed.
-See the list of functions at the top of TriOS.cpp and search for the function call documentation below in the same file using the function name followed by a colon character.
+There are also some common Windows dialog handlers not yet supported from Linux.
+Some low level functions are optionally implemented in assembly for speed and can replace C/C++ runtime functions.

+See the list of functions at the top of TriOS.cpp.
+Search for function call documentationw in the same file using the function name followed by a : char.

 The TriOS.c source is a C-only version of TriOS.cpp, because the TriOS API does not heavily depend on C++ and TriOS.c is convenient for embedded Linux